 5) Bring the best sleeping bags that you can afford.
 Even if it’s super warm into the evening, at some point in the night, you will get cold, and you will hate it.
 Emilia and I both had Selk’bags, which are genius.
 They’re sleepwear sleeping bags – they’re like sleeping bag suits – which seems like a gimmicky idea until you try it.
 Having a soft hood on a cool night is amazing, and being able to get up in the morning and NOT LEAVE YOUR COCOON OF PLUSH DOWNY WARMTH is triple mega awesome.
 And for kids, who kick their way out of ordinary sleeping bags and end up waking in the night moaning about the cold, the Selk’bag is the best thing ever.
 Also they get to pretend that they’re Barney, if Barney went on the Atkins diet and deflated dramatically.

 6) Starbucks instant coffee is your friend.
-You can also get instant machiatto and latte mixes (not Starbucks brand, but still), and these are much more drinkable than you’d think.
+You can also get instant machiatto and latte mixes, and these are much more drinkable than you’d think.

 7) Chipmunks like machiatto mix.
 Hide your machiatto mix.

 8) Raccoons like chocolate bars.
 Hide your chocolate bars.